 10.1.4 Once a decision has been made on whether to appoint or not, the disclosure certificate should be kept in line with the DBS code of practice and data protection laws.
 The DBS advise holding on to criminal record information for six months after the recruitment phase, to ensure resolution of any disputes or complaints.
-Queries about the retention of criminal record information can be directed to the DBS Data Protection Manager by emailing dbsdataprotection@dbs.gsi.gov.uk.
+Queries about the retention of criminal record information can be directed to the DBS Data Protection Officer via email: dbsdataprotection@dbs.gov.uk.